-In 2020 he invested £3 million into DCS Manufacturing - a new factory 91,000 sq ft factory in Redditch which makes liquid fill toiletries for major brands and supermarket chains.
+In 2020 he invested £5 million into DCS Manufacturing - a new 91,000 sq ft factory in Redditch which makes liquid fill toiletries for major brands and supermarket chains.

-Denys also started several software companies with co-partner Andrew Butt.
+Denys has also started several software companies with co-partner Andrew Butt.

-Enable Software - based in Stratford-upon-Avon, has sales of £6 million and employs 100 people.
+Enable Software - based in San Francisco and Stratford-upon-Avon, has sales of £6 million and employs 150 people.
 In 2020 Enable won $13m of funding from Menlo VC and Sierra Ventures.
 In 2021 a further $50m was invested by Menlo, Sierra and Norwest Ventures.
 Enable is aiming for IPO in 2024/5

 Denys and Andrew sold their second software company Enable Infomatrix to Alcumus.